23 Deptford Broadway,

 No one has favorited this theater yet

-Located on Deptford Broadway at the corner of Deptford Church Street.
+Located in the southeast London district of Deptford, on Deptford Broadway at the corner of Deptford Church Street.
 The Odeon Theatre was built on the site of the Palladium Cinema.
 It was one of the original Oscar Deutsch chain of Odeon Theatres Ltd. and opened on 3rd October 1938 with Clark Gable in "Test Pilot".

 Designed by noted cinema architect George Coles, the facade was clad in cream tiles and had a tall fin tower in its centre.
 There were numerous small windows, and to the right of the main entrance facade was a brick extension, which housed the stairs to the balcony.
 Inside the auditorium, seating was provided for 1,200 in the stalls and 529 in the balcony.
 The side walls had stenciled patterns, rather than moulded plaster features and there were lay-lights in the ceiling, rather than a series of concealed lighting coves.